rstudio/rmarkdown/authoring_shiny.md

 If you are using RStudio you can also use the **Deploy** button available when working with a Shiny Doc:

 ![Shinyapps Deploy](images/shinyapps-deploy.png)

+### Shiny Server

+Deploying Shiny Docs is not yet supported by [Shiny Server]((http://www.rstudio.com/shiny/server/)).
+However, support is forthcoming in Shiny Server v1.2 which is scheduled for release in mid-June.

 ## Learning More